Joannarama/the-Oracle/README.md

 ### CSS testing

-- The CSS code was tested useing the W£ code validator for CSS found at https://jigsaw.w3.org/css-validator/.
+- The CSS code was tested useing the W3 code validator for CSS found at https://jigsaw.w3.org/css-validator/.
 No errors were found.

 ![css testing](assets/images/W3_css.JPG)